waf/PrettyPrompt/README.md

 - Word wrapping
 - Works "in-line" on the command line; it doesn't take over the entire terminal window.

-Anti-features:

-- Nowhere close to production ready.
-Currently poor code quality.
-Hopefully I'll have some time to write unit tests, and then refactor safely.

 Screenshot:

 ![Screenshot](Images/screenshot.png)